dcefram/blog/content/posts/making-ci-pipelines-faster.md

 The second one, evaluating Vitest, was a little harder to do.
 Although doing simple benchmarks wasn't hard, it was migrating our 900+ test cases to use Vitest which was the main blocker.
 We couldn't simply change jest to vitest and call it a day, as we made heavy use of Jest's mocks.
 It was simply not economically viable to pursue Vitest.

-Thankfully, Minh, one of my fellow developers, found two possible paths to optimize our pipelines:
+Thankfully, Minh, a fellow developer involved in the same project as I am, found two possible paths to optimize our pipelines:

 - Jest's `--findRelatedTests`
 - Caching the project's dependencies